interlay/interlay.github.io/docs/collator/faq.md

 ### Who can become a Collator?

-The PolkaBTC bridge is fully decentralized: anyone can run a Collator.
+The interBTC bridge is fully decentralized: anyone can run a Collator.

 ### Do Collators earn fees?